wp-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.1.10 - 2015-06-10 - High priority =
+* XSS security patch
+* Security enhancements
+* Fixed a bug that didnt allow you to add a map marker if there were no markers to start with

 = 6.1.9 - 2015-06-01 - Low priority =
 * French translation bug fixed